 The Reorganized Debtors reserve and shall retain the foregoing Causes of Action notwithstanding the rejection of any executory contract or unexpired lease during the Debtors' Chapter 11 Cases.
-Except as otherwise provided in the Plan, in accordance with Section 1123(b)(3) of the Bankruptcy Code, any Claims, rights, and Causes of Action that the respective Debtors may hold against any Entity shall vest in the Reorganized Debtors, as the case may be.
-The applicable Reorganized Debtor, through its authorized agents or representatives, shall retain and may exclusively enforce any and all such Claims, rights or Causes of Action, and all other similar Claims arising pursuant to applicable state laws, including, without limitation, fraudulent transfer claims, if any, and all other Causes of Action of a trustee and debtor-in-possession pursuant to the Bankruptcy Code.
-The Reorganized Debtors shall have the exclusive right, authority, and discretion to determine and to initiate, file, prosecute, enforce, abandon, settle, compromise, release, or withdraw, or litigate to judgment any and all such Claims, rights, and Causes of Action, and to decline to do any of the foregoing without the consent or approval of any third party and without any further notice to or action, order, or approval of the Bankruptcy Court.
+In accordance with Section 1123(b)(3) of the Bankruptcy Code, any claims, rights, and Causes of Action that the respective Debtors may hold against any Entity shall vest in the Reorganized Debtors, as the case may be.
+The applicable Reorganized Debtor, through its authorized agents or representatives, shall retain and may exclusively enforce any and all such claims, rights or Causes of Action, and all other similar claims arising pursuant to applicable state laws, including, without limitation, fraudulent transfer claims, if any, and all other Causes of Action of a trustee and debtor-in-possession pursuant to the Bankruptcy Code.
+The Reorganized Debtors shall have the exclusive right, authority, and discretion to determine and to initiate, file, prosecute, enforce, abandon, settle, compromise, release, or withdraw, or litigate to judgment any and all such claims, rights, and Causes of Action, and to decline to do any of the foregoing without the consent or approval of any third party and without any further notice to or action, order, or approval of the Bankruptcy Court.